Michigan is at the heart of our Great Lakes.

 Stormwater Specialist Training Program

-The Stormwater Specialist Training (SWST) program is a green jobs initiative that prepares individuals to manage and maintain large-scale green stormwater infrastructure installations.
-Participants attend a six-week course series that aims to introduce and develop a deep understanding of various types of green infrastructure installations and their stormwater management properties.
+The Stormwater Specialist Training (SWST) program is a green jobs initiative in collaboration with Friends of the Rouge that prepares individuals to manage and maintain large-scale green stormwater infrastructure installations.
+Participants attend a free eight-week course series that aims to introduce and develop a deep understanding of various types of green infrastructure installations and their stormwater management properties.
 Upon completion, participants will be able to weed native gardens, use plant identification techniques, conduct photo monitoring, complete soil identification, observe and correct erosion and sediment issues, and transplant and thin plants.
 Additionally, participants can expect to strengthen their work readiness skills to aid in their success in the course.
-This class will be taught by Friends of the Rouge, Sierra Club Michigan Chapter and Southwest Economic Solutions.

 Plastics Pollution